KDT2006/mygit/README.md

 # Add a file or a directory (recursively)
 echo "Hello mygit" > hello.txt
 ./mygit add hello.txt

+# Remove a file from the index and working directory
+./mygit rm hello.txt

+# Remove from index only (keep file on disk, becomes untracked)
+./mygit rm --cached hello.txt

 # Commit the tree
 ./mygit commit "Initial commit"